ED-IP/Milestone-3-project/README.md

 ### Browser's Developer tools

-The developers tools were used to tes the reponsive design of the site.
+The developers tools were used to test the reponsive design of the site.

 - In general it works correctly but there is a constant issue with the text (in buttons specially) that overflow the button.
 - Ipad and Iphone settings show a white line at the right side that runs from the top to the bottom of the screen in severeal models.